3D Printing in Metals. DMLS.

 - Aluminium - Alsi10Mg (Default)

-- Aluminium - NEW.
-Scalmalloy®RP (AlMgSc) - Aerospace.
+- Aluminium - Scalmalloy®RP (AlMgSc) - On Request.

 - Inconel - In718 (Nickel Alloy - High temp metal)

-- CobaltChrome - NEW.
-MP1 (conforms to the chemical composition UNS R31538 of high carbon CoCrMo alloy).
+- CobaltChrome - MP1 (conforms to the chemical composition UNS R31538 of high carbon CoCrMo alloy).
+On Request.

-- Copper - NEW.
-CuNi2SiCr with good thermal and electrical conductivity.
+- Copper - CuNi2SiCr with good thermal and electrical conductivity.
+Option for CuCP.

 3D Printed Metals.
 Technical.

-Our metal 3d printing service gives you an range of build envelopes of up to 400 x 400 x 360mm in Aluminium.
-Other materials give the following build envelopes:
+Our metal 3d printing service gives you an range of build envelopes including Large Format options:

 The published accuracy of the DMLS process is +/- 0.05mm.
 However this depends on the design of your part, it's build orientation and the material.
 We suggest a 'real life' accuracy estimate of +/- 0.2mm per 100mm.